Community Learning Workshop about Basic Photography, Photo Composition, and Basic Travel Writing. (2023)

 Through the opportunities to have great discussions with Willy Durinx -Co-Curator “Collectie Christoffel” of Museum Aan De Stroom- who also allowed me to see some of his research, I learn many other interesting facts about Hans Christoffel based on information that preserved in a digital scan of several newspaper articles, few of Christoffel personal portrait picture, and buildings in around Antwerp and Kalmthout, Belgium.

-The most interesting facts about Christoffel within his retirement days are well-preserved in an interview article within a newspaper called De Telegraaf that was published on 21 April 1940.
-It shows that he seems to try very hard changing his persona completely.
+The most interesting facts about Christoffel during his retirement days are well-preserved in an interview article within a newspaper called De Telegraaf that was published on 21 April 1940.
+It shows that he seems to try very hard to change his persona completely.

 “I have done my duty in Indië, but nothing else.
 And it’s all so terribly long ago…”